TRAINING GUIDE

 Cobras (30 seconds)

 Rest for 30 seconds between each exercise and 1 minute between each set.
-Click here to see the correct technique for these exercises.
+View our Push-Up Guide for technique tips.

 Do this 2 weeks before the Challenge: